FlewRr/diffusions_vs_flow_matching/README.md

 DDPM samples do not have any artifacts or noises, but it did not fully trained to generate flower petals properly: they have unnaturaly sharp edges, which can also be explained by limited GPU resources.

-Overall, models' quality is decent and resemble the distribution from the Oxford Flowers dataset.
+Overall, models' quality is decent and outputs reasonably resemble the distribution found in the Oxford Flowers dataset.